BlueSCSI/BlueSCSI-v2/README.md

 Programming & bootloader
 ------------------------
-For RP2040-based boards, the USB programming uses `.uf2` format file that can be copied to the virtual USB drive that shows up in bootloader mode.
+For RP2040/RP2350-based boards, the USB programming uses `.uf2` format file that can be copied to the virtual USB drive that shows up in bootloader mode.

 - There is a custom bootloader that loads new firmware from SD card on boot.
 - The firmware file must be e.g. `ZuluSCSI.bin` or `ZuluSCSIv1_0_2022-xxxxx.bin`.
 - Firmware update takes about 1 second, during which the LED will flash rapidly.
 - When successful, the bootloader removes the update file and continues to main firmware.
+- On ZuluSCSI RP2040/RP2350 Blaster boards, there is a "BOOTLDR" momentary-contact switch, which can be held down at initial power-on, to enable .uf2 firmware to be loaded.

 For ZuluSCSI V1.1 and V1.2:

 - Alternatively, ZuluSCSI V1.x can be programmed using USB connection in DFU mode by setting DIP switch 4.
-- For later-revision ZuluSCSI RP2040 boards, there is a "BOOTLDR" momentary-contact switch, which can be held down at initial power-on, to enable .uf2 firmware to be loaded.
 - For ZuluSCSI V1.2 boards, there is a "BOOTLDR" momentary-contact switch, which can be held down at initial power-on, to enable DFU mode, needed for firmware recovery mode.
 - The necessary programmer utility for Windows can be downloaded from [GD32 website](http://www.gd32mcu.com/en/download?kw=dfu&lan=en).
 On Linux and MacOS, the standard 'dfu-util' can be used.
 It can be installed via your package manager under Linux.
 On MacOS, it is available through MacPorts and Brew as a package.
 - For ZuluSCSI V1.x boards, firmware can be flashed with the following command: